sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 299. ### How to add Bootstrap to a react application?
-     Bootstrap can be added to your React app in a three possible ways
+     Bootstrap can be added to your React app in a three possible ways,

      1. Using the Bootstrap CDN:
         This is the easiest way to add bootstrap.
 Add both bootstrap CSS and JS resources in a head tag.
      2. Bootstrap as Dependency: